Home Latest PDF of CNN-NP: Certified Nephrology Nurse-Nurse Practitioner

 Answer: B

 Explanation: Persistent hyperphosphatemia and elevated iPTH suggest uncontrolled secondary hyperparathyroidism.
-Cinacalcet lowers iPTH and may indirectly Improve phosphate control by reducing bone turnover.
+Cinacalcet lowers iPTH and may indirectly Excellerate phosphate control by reducing bone turnover.
 Increasing lanthanum carbonate may help but does not address iPTH.
 Paricalcitol risks hypercalcemia.
 Calcium acetate is contraindicated due to potential hypercalcemia.

 Question: 610